rcos/rcos-handbook/docs/membership/join_rcos.md

 <!-- ## Finding a project

-[Github Explore](https://github.com/explore) allows you to explore Github and find awesome open source projects to contribute to.
+[GitHub Explore](https://github.com/explore) allows you to explore GitHub and find awesome open source projects to contribute to.
 Spend a good amount of time finding a project that you like.
 Don't be intimidated!
 Many projects that seem very complicated are actively looking for new contributors and will give you "easy" issues to get started.
 You'll learn fast!
 Feel free to tackle issues as a team. -->